mateuszskuupien/tesla-clone-site/README.md

-<h1>Tesla Clone Site</h1>
+<h1>Official Tesla Site Clone</h1>

 This is my first project - attempted to recreate Tesla official website.
-Site is also responsible on any device. <b>THIS IS ONLY FOR MY PRACTICE!</b>
+Site is also responsible on any device.

   <h2>Links</h2>
   https://mateuszskuupien.github.io/tesla-site/